KingJamesSong/FastDifferentiableMatSqrt/README.md

 ## Experiments

-All the codes for the experiments are available, including decorrelated batch normalization and second-order vision transformer.
+All the codes for the following experiments are available:
+- decorrelated batch normalization (BN)
+- second-order vision transformer

 ## Usages